Cuprate/cuprate/database/README.md

 - https://github.com/AltSysrq/lmdb-zero/issues/8
 - https://github.com/cberner/redb/issues/360

-As such, `bytemuck` will panic with [`TargetAlignmentGreaterAndInputNotAligned`](https://docs.rs/bytemuck/latest/bytemuck/enum.PodCastError.html#variant.TargetAlignmentGreaterAndInputNotAligned) when casting.
+Without this, `bytemuck` will panic with [`TargetAlignmentGreaterAndInputNotAligned`](https://docs.rs/bytemuck/latest/bytemuck/enum.PodCastError.html#variant.TargetAlignmentGreaterAndInputNotAligned) when casting.

 Copying the bytes fixes this problem, although it is more costly than necessary.
 However, in the main use-case for `cuprate_database` (the `service` module) the bytes would need to be owned regardless as the `Request/Response` API uses owned data types (`T`, `Vec<T>`, `HashMap<K, V>`, etc).